BryanKoo/english-inflection/README.md

 * Basic rule should be modified a little according to word endings, vowels and consonant phonetics. (box > boxes)
 * There are many nouns that do not follow the basic or modified rule and those can be called irregular pluralization.

-## Adjective/Adverb comparison
+## Adjective/adverb comparison
 Adjective and adverbs are inflected to express comparison.
-*
-* There are 3 spellings after inflection when a word is short
+* There are 3 spellings after inflection when a word has 1 syllable.
   * positive
   * comparative - basic rule is putting 'er' (fast > faster)
   * superlative - basic rule is putting 'est' (fast > fastest)
+* When a word has more than 3 syllables, there are no inflection but use more/most for comparative/superlative.
+* Words with 2 syllable are irregular, some use inflection and some use more/most and some use both.
 * Some words are uncomparable.
 * Some words have two or more different spellings for comparative/superlative that can be used interchangeably.
 * Some words have two or more different spellings for comparative/superlative according to the meaning.
-* Basic rule should be modified a little according to word endings, vowels and consonant phonetics. (box > boxes)
+* Basic rule should be modified a little according to word endings, vowels and consonant phonetics. (pretty > prettier)
-* There are many nouns that do not follow the basic or modified rule and those can be called irregular pluralization.
+* There are many adjectives/adverbs that do not follow the basic or modified rule and those can be called irregular comparative/superlative.

 ## Software requiremants
 * Develop AI-based software that calculated distance between any 2 korean patents